-When you want a small batch of great buttermilk pancakes, this recipe delivers a fluffy and delicious breakfast stack.
+When you want a small batch of buttermilk pancakes, this recipe is perfect for making a delicious breakfast for two without leftovers.

 How Many Pancakes is 2 Servings

-This recipe yields 8 pancakes, which means 4 delicious pancakes per person.
+This recipe yields 8 pancakes, enough for two generous servings of 4 pancakes each.

 Ingredients

 These start with all-purpose flour for structure and buttermilk for that classic tangy flavor and tender texture (see the recipe card if you need to make your own).
 A little sugar balances the acidity, while baking powder and baking soda work together to create soft, fluffy pancakes.
-Eggs help bind the batter, butter adds moisture and flavor, and a pinch of salt ties everything together.
+Eggs hold the batter together, butter adds moisture and flavor, and a pinch of salt ties everything together.

 How to Make Buttermilk Pancakes for Two People